The Sword of Damocles (virtual reality): Philco HMD

 Kalawsky contends that the first HMD fieldwork was conducted by Philco in 1961.
 Their system used a head mounted display to monitor conditions in another room, using magnetic tracking to monitor the user's head movements.
 The Philco HMD displayed actual video from a remotely mounted camera.
 The position of the camera was moved according to the tracked head movements, creating a sense of telepresence.

-Bell System
+Bell Helicopter

-In 1963, Bell Helicopter company in Fort Worth, Texas experimented with a pilot controlled night vision system.
+In 1963, Bell Helicopter company in Fort Worth, Texas, experimented with a pilot-controlled night vision system.
 The servo-controlled remote viewing device employed a headset displaying an augmented view of the ground for the pilot via an infrared camera mounted under the helicopter.
 The remote vision system display was similar to the Philco system.
 Ivan Sutherland's breakthrough was to imagine a computer to supply graphics output to the viewing device.
 Sutherland modestly stated, "My little contribution to virtual reality was to realize we didn't need a camera – we could substitute a computer.
 However, in those days no computer was powerful enough to do the job so we had to build special equipment".